Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ## Transcribe

-The **TRANSCRIBE** action is used by the Comprehend connector to execute [Amazon Comprehend](https://aws.amazon.com/comprehend/){:target="_blank"} natural language processing (NLP) services and identify and analyze text from `UTF-8` plain text files.The Speech to Text connector is designed to provide a standard mechanism to transcribe audio or video files.
+The transcribe connector provides a standard mechanism to obtain speech to text information from audio and video files using [Amazon Transcribe](https://aws.amazon.com/transcribe/){:target="_blank"}.

-## Installation
+### Installation

-The connector is a Spring Boot application that is included as a separate service as part of an AAE deployment.
+The connector is a Spring Boot application that is included as a separate service of your AAE deployment.

-## Configuration

-### Building Configuration
+### Configuration

-For the Speech to Text connector to function certain properties must be defined in the `application.properties` file of the Spring Boot application.
-By default, these properties are set to environment variables.
+The transcribe connector requires certain properties to be defined in the `application.properties` file of the Spring Boot application.
+By default, these properties are set to your environment variables.

-The connector requires an AWS account to be configured.

-The following are a set of properties that shall be defined for a standard use of this connector:
+The following are a set of properties that define the standard use of the connector:

 ```bash
 aws.region=${AWS_REGION}